bowser0000/SkyblockMod/README.md

 - /loot [zombie/spider/wolf] - Returns loot received from the slayer quest.
 - /display [zombie/spider/wolf/off] - Text display for slayer tracker.
 - /move [coords/display] [x] [y] - Moves text display to specified X and Y coordinates.
-- /slayer <name> - Uses API to get slayer xp for a person.
+- /slayer <name> - Uses API to get slayer xp of a person.
 If no name is provided, it checks yours.
+- /skills <name> - Uses API to get skill levlels of a person.
+If no name is provided, it checks yours.

 ### Notes
 - Slayer tracker for token drops and 20% chance drops uses a 12x12x12 bounding box centered on the player to detect the drops.
 If you are out of the range of the item drop, it will not count on the tracker.
 - API commands may take a while depending on your internet connection.
 - API commands send one request to Mojang and two requests to the Hypixel API.
 This means doing more than 60 API commands/minute will get you rate-limited.
 If you have an unlimited Hypixel API key, this is changed to 600 API commands/10 minutes.
+- An incorrect API key will result in an HTTP error code of 402.